 - The teaching profession is the most respected profession in Finland and is driven by moral purpose than material interest.

-- As a rule, all the teachers receive a master’s level training along with a high level teacher training.
+- As a rule, all the teachers receive a master’s level training along with high-level teacher training.

 - Finland follows the motto “trust through professionalism” and doesn’t evaluate or criticise the teachers.